dragalge/UmaGPT/README.md

-# ⚠️ USE IT AT YOUR OWN RISK ⚠️
+# ⚠️ USE THIS AT YOUR OWN RISK ⚠️

 We are not responsible for any issues, account bans, or losses that may occur from using it.
 Use responsibly and at your own discretion.